SymbolicML/DynamicQuantities.jl/README.md

 ## Units

-Despite the name, DynamicQuantities does not actually work with units.
-Instead, it works with *dimensions*.
+DynamicQuantities works with quantities which store physical dimensions and a value, and does not directly provide a unit system.
+However, performing calculations with physical dimensions is actually equivalent to working with a standardized unit system.
-You can use Unitful to parse units, and use the DynamicQuantities->Unitful extension for conversion:
+Thus, you can use Unitful to parse units, and then use the DynamicQuantities->Unitful extension for conversion:

 ```julia
 julia> using Unitful: Unitful, @u_str